The U.S. H-1B Nonimmigrant visa

 News & Updates

-In 2019, About 200,000 nonimmigrant workers are expected to apply for the so called nonimmigrant H-1B visa, which allows recipients to work and live in the United States.
+In 2021, a lot of nonimmigrant workers are expected to apply for the so called nonimmigrant H-1B visa, which allows recipients to work and live in the United States.
 In the last year, the government has made significant changes to how H-1B visa is processed, who qualifies for the visa and who can hire H-1B workers.
 Therefore, it is important that applicants stay up to date on these developments.
 In this section, our H1B Visa Lawyer in New York will cover everything you need to know about H-1B the visa

 What is H-1B Visa?